TSUBAME (satellite): Description

 The satellite bus was a rectangular prism 45 × 45 × 56 cm assembled from an internal structure of metal panels an exterior covered with carbon fibre reinforced polymer lattice.
 The spacecraft mass was approximately 49 kg.

 The miniature control moment gyroscopes demonstrated in TSUBAME each had a rotating flywheel driven by a synchronous motor, and a single stepper motor, which controlled the gimbal.
 These control moment gyros were arranged in a pyramid.
 The flywheels were 7.35 cm in diameter and weighed 1 kg.
 In addition to the control moment gyros, a magnetorquer was also used for attitude control.
-Navigation and attitude determination used a number of sensors including six sun sensors, a three-direction magnetometer, three MEMS gyroscopes, and two star trackers.
+Navigation and attitude determination used a number of sensors including six Sun sensors, a three-direction magnetometer, three MEMS gyroscopes, and two star trackers.
 A field-programmable gate array contained the software for the attitude determination and control systems.

-TSUBAME had multiple communication systems to cope with the limitations of the radio equipment available Tokyo Institute of Technology on the ground.
-Similar to other satellites developed by the space systems laboratory at Tokyo Institute of Technology, TSUBAME had an FM band receiver and ultra high frequency transmitter which could communicate with the universities ground station.
+TSUBAME had multiple communication systems to cope with the limitations of the radio equipment available on the ground.
+Similar to other satellites developed by the space systems laboratory at Tokyo Institute of Technology, TSUBAME had an FM band receiver and ultra high frequency transmitter which could communicate with the university's ground station.
 The UHF transmitter broadcast continuously after deployment so that amateur radio operators could assist in tracking the satellite.
 The volume of data that TSUBAME was expected to produce (on the order of tens of megabytes) could not be quickly broadcast by the radio transmitter, so an additional S-band transceiver was also included, even though an S-band antenna was not immediately available to the university; it was hoped that Fukui University of Technology would allow use of a 10m parabolic antenna after the launch.
 Poor design of the antennas on TSUBAME were found to be a likely cause of many of the failures that occurred on orbit.
 The first communication issues that were observed were attributed to interference from radio waves reflected off the solar panels.
-Subsequent failures were attributed to a failure of DC-DC converter powering the communication systems.
+Subsequent failures were attributed to a failure of a DC-DC converter powering the communication systems.